-- 1. For in vitro diagnostic (IVD) use. - 2.
+- 1. For in vitro diagnostic (IVD) use - 2.
 For professional use only. - CAUTION: In the United States, Federal law restricts this device to sale by or on the order of a physician.
 (Rx only) - 4.
 Do not use beyond the specified number of tests. - Positively charged slides may be susceptible to environmental stresses resulting in inappropriate staining.
-Ask your Roche representative for more information on how to use these types of slides.
+Ask your Roche representative for more information on how to use these types of slides. - ProClin 300 solution is used as a preservative in this reagent.
+It is classified as an irritant and may cause sensitization through skin contact.
+Take reasonable

-- Materials of human or animal origin should be handled as biohazardous materials and disposed of with proper precautions.
-In the event of exposure, the health directives of the responsible authorities should be followed. - 7.
+- precautions when handling.
+Avoid contact of reagents with eyes, skin, and mucous membranes.
+Use protective clothing and gloves. - Materials of human or animal origin should be handled as biohazardous materials and disposed of with proper precautions.
+In the event of exposure, the health directives of the responsible authorities should be followed. - 8.
 Avoid contact of reagents with eyes and mucous membranes.
-If reagents come in contact with sensitive areas, wash with copious amounts of water. - 8.
-Avoid microbial contamination of reagents as it may cause incorrect results. - For further information on the use of this device, refer to the BenchMark IHC/ISH instrument Operator's Manual, and instructions for use of all necessary components located at navifyportal.roche.com. - 10.
-Consult local and/or state authorities with regard to recommended method of disposal. - 11.
-Product safety labeling primarily follows EU GHS guidance.
+If reagents come in contact with sensitive areas, wash with copious amounts of water. - 9.
+Avoid microbial contamination of reagents as it may cause incorrect results. - For further information on the use of this device, refer to the BenchMark IHC/ISH instrument Operator's Manual, and instructions for use of all necessary components located at navifyportal.roche.com. - Consult local and/or state authorities with regard to recommended method of disposal. - Product safety labeling primarily follows EU GHS guidance.
 Safety data sheet available for professional user on request. - To report suspected serious incidents related to this device, contact the local Roche representative and the competent authority of the Member State or Country in which the user is established.